ChrisP1118/PreventPwnedPasswords/privacy-policy.md

 Prevent Pwned Passwords is designed to help keep you safe while browsing the web by ensuring you don't use a password that is known to have been part of a data breach.

-Accordingly, we're very careful with any credentials you provide.
+Accordingly, we're very careful with your data.
 Whenever we check to see if a password has been involved in a past breach, we take the following measures:
 * The password is hashed before we begin working with it at all.
 No password is ever sent in plain text.
 * The hash is sent securely over HTTPS to Have I Been Pwned, the service which checks for breaches.